Beyond Reactivity: Measuring Proactive Problem Solving in LLM Agents: Evaluation

 \subsection{LLM-as-a-judge}

-To validate our use of LLM-as-a-judge, we conducted a measurement study with 50 GPT-4.1 prediction-output pairs.
+To validate our use of LLM-as-a-judge, we conducted a measurement study with 100 uniformly sampled GPT-4.1 prediction-output pairs.
 Two human annotators independently evaluated bottleneck identification and parameter judgments for each sample.
-We achieved 84\% inter-annotator agreement and 80\% human-LLM agreement across 100 total annotations, supporting our decision to use LLM-based scoring.
+We achieved 85\% inter-annotator agreement (Fleiss' $\kappa=0.7$: substantial) and 81\% (Fleiss' $\kappa=0.62$: substantial) human-LLM agreement across 100 total annotations, supporting our decision to use LLM-based scoring.